leimao/Chomp-AI/README.md

 Once the human player makes a mistake even if the human player goes first, the AI guarantees to win.

 The AI has its limit.
 Because it relies on the pre-calculated data, and the data was calculated for the board size no larger than AI_limit x AI_limit.

+## Acknowledgment

+I would like to thank Guotu Li for his function to calculate the total number of game states during AI development.

+## Future Plan

+It might be good idea to add an interface layer asking the user to input game parameters in the GUI.

+The python game should also be compiled for the univeral usage in different systems without installing Python environment and libraries.

+However, for the time being I am not sure how to do the compiling and I have some other things to do, I just have to put this aside.
+Any suggestions will be appreciated.